SeyedHamidreza/cognitive_robotics_ws/README.md

 Afterwards, you need to install all the necessary packages and software, including, ROS melodic, TF, Keras, and leveldb using "setup_all_required_packages.sh" script by running the following lines.

-* Note that you **DO NOT need to run these commands on the lab's computers** as we already install all the necessary software:
+* Note that you **DO NOT need to run the these commands (following box) on the lab's computers** as we already install all the necessary software:

 ```bash
 cd ~